kwabenasapong/openpldoc/manual/source/songs.rst

 =============

-If you are using an earlier version of OpenLP or, come from another software package, you may be able to convert your existing database to work in OpenLP 2.0.
+If you are using an earlier version of OpenLP or, come from another software package, you may be able to convert your existing database to work in OpenLP.
 To access the Song Importer click :menuselection:`File --> Import --> Song`.
 You will see the Song Importer window, then click :guilabel:`Next`.

 .. image:: pics/songimporter.png